 The Most Important Part: The Food

-These are the main food categories you should be considering when planning your potluck.
+These are the main food categories you should be considering when planning your potluck brunch.
 Try to coordinate your guests to bring one or two from each section.

-A crustless quiche with major holiday ingredients, this dish will do the trick.
+A crustless quiche with major holiday ingredients, this dish will do the trick at breakfast, lunch, or dinner.
 Get our Sweet Potato Turkey Frittata recipe.